aurooj/Hand-Segmentation-in-the-Wild/README.md

 ![All datasets:](images/crfs.jpg)

 ### Citation
-If this work is useful for your research, please consider citing:
+If this work and/or datasets is useful for your research, please consider citing:

     @article{khan2018analysis,